 These instruments are mainstays in operating rooms and dental clinics for good reason.
 Their design, which typically features a sharp or semi-sharp working end and an ergonomic handle, allows for controlled, precise movements.
 Whether you're reflecting a full-thickness flap for an implant placement or gently exposing bone for a grafting procedure, the periosteal elevator is the tool that makes it possible.
 It’s one of the most versatile dental instruments in a clinician’s toolkit, playing a foundational role across oral surgery, periodontics, and implantology.
 The ability to cleanly elevate the periosteum without tearing it is a skill that directly impacts surgical outcomes, making the choice of elevator and proper technique paramount.

-Its Core Function in Dental Surgery
+Its Role in Modern Dental Surgery

 In the context of dental surgery, the periosteal elevator is indispensable.
 Its core function is to create the necessary access for procedures that directly involve the alveolar bone.
 For example, during tooth extractions, it’s used to gently detach the gingival tissue and periosteum from around the tooth, making the extraction smoother and less traumatic.
 When preparing a site for a dental implant, the elevator creates a clean slate by reflecting a tissue flap, allowing for precise osteotomy preparation.
 It’s also a critical tool in bone grafting, sinus lifts, and various periodontal surgeries where modifying or augmenting the bone is the primary objective.
 Essentially, it paves the way for successful surgical intervention.